Key Trading Terms and Concepts

 Ask

-• The ask price is the current market price at which you can purchase an asset.
+- The current market price at which you can buy an asset.

 Bull